Tayphong043/teamcity-documentation/topics/dependency-caches.md

 [//]: # (title: Dependency Caches)

 **Maven Cache**, **Gradle Cache**, and **NuGet Cache** are configuration-free build features that speed up builds by allowing related steps to reuse dependencies downloaded during previous builds of the same build configuration.
-In addition, caches can be shared between steps of the same build, given that these steps utilize the same dependency directory.
+In addition, caches are shared between steps of the same build, given that these steps utilize the same dependency directory.

 * Maven Cache — caches dependencies used by [](maven.md) build steps
 * Gradle Cache — caches dependencies used by [](gradle.md) build steps